HOME page -- Studio Tour -- Equipment -- Services and Price List -- Studio Session Photos

 "Octopus" 8 Track creators Dave Sarser and Les Paul together again in 2005

-Les Paul and Jim Reeves
+Les Paul and Jim Reeves (not the country singer!)

 Jim Reeves, Les Paul, Dave Sarser, Gloria Sarser